Annual report 2021-22: Care processes and outcomes

-You can also access individual unit level reports since 2014 on our interactive tool, NPDA Results Online.
+You can access individual unit level reports since 2014 on our interactive tool, NPDA Results Online.

 Additional data files

 As part of our commitment to open data, we have made available our data files on specific measures from the audit.

 Previous years' reports

 Parents and carers reports

 Our parents and carers reports provide a lay summary of the findings from the NPDA national reports.
 We produce versions in English and Welsh.

 Background and audit aims